hl7-eu/mpd/input/pagecontent/implementationnotes.md

 - Prescription identifier should be the value of .groupIdentifier.
 - MedicationRequests, if they originate from the same prescription, should have the same patient and authoring metadata.

+The following diagram explains splitting custom multi-item prescription (yellow) into HL7FHIR resources (green).

 <figure>
   {% include multiitem-prescription.svg %}
   <!-- <figcaption>Multiitem prescription example</figcaption> -->
 </figure>
 <br clear="all"/>

-Please see examples 100A and 300A in the [Artifacts page](artifacts.html) for more information about how to create a multiitem prescription using RequestOrchestration, and example 200A for information about how to create a multiitem prescription without an additional grouping/organising resource.
-All examples in this IG use Bundle as a wrapper for multiitem prescription, however this is just for the convenience, and not a normative part of this IG.
+Please see examples [**100A**](Bundle-100A-multiitem-prescription-with-orchestration.html) and [**300A**](Bundle-300A-multiitem-prescription-with-orchestration.html) in the [Artifacts page](artifacts.html) for more information about how to create a multi-item prescription using RequestOrchestration, and example [**200A**](Bundle-200A-multiitem-prescription-without-orchestration.html) for information about how to create a multi-item prescription without an additional grouping/organising resource.
+All examples in this IG use Bundle as a wrapper for multi-item prescription, however this is just for the convenience, and not a normative part of this IG.
 Implementers can choose whether to use Bundle or which type of Bundle to use.

 Read more about using RequestOrchestration/RequestGroup in FHIR workflow pages.